newwayland/baseline-economy/notes/jg-rules.md

 the output from the guaranteed job and therefore maintains an additional Type A (goods purchase) relationship with Firm 101.

-Similarly during a serach for a new job, an individual will always consider the guaranteed job in addition to the private firms they have chosen to apply to.
+Similarly during a search for a new job, an individual will always consider the guaranteed job in addition to the private firms they have chosen to apply to.